kalabhairava/miscellaneous/bdmessage.md

 Oh!
 I see you're getting bored.
 Very well, sir.
 I'll leave it you then.
 I hope you enjoy the book, sir.

-Ah, Amidst all the excitement, I forgot to tell you [something] (http://foaas.com/bday/bro/MD), sir.
+Ah, Amidst all the excitement, I forgot to tell you [something] (http://foaas.com/bday/bro/Ennu Ninte, Ankita.), sir.